-Bharat Bandh today: Curfew imposed in MP's Bhind, Morena
+Bharat Bandh today: Markets in Rajasthan's Jhalawar shut during protests

 The Union home ministry in view of the Bharat bandh had issued an advisory that some groups would be protesting against caste-based reservations in jobs and education.
 However, no impact of Bharat Bandh calls seen as yet in Meerut, while the situation in parts of Uttar Pradesh and Bihar remained tense.

 In Bihar's Arrah, protesters have stopped a train.
 They are protesting against caste-based reservations in jobs and education.
+A Clash broke out between two groups in Bihar's Arrah during protests against caste-based reservations, gunshots heard.

+#WATCH: Clash between two groups in Bihar's Arrah during protests against caste-based reservations, gunshots heard. pic.twitter.com/s0RUA4KP2B— ANI (@ANI) April 10, 2018

 In Madhya Pradesh, curfew has been imposed in Bhind and Morena.